luluzhou1/alinush.github.io/about.md

  > _"A good death is its own reward."_

 Please pray for him.
+(The Rebel 1100 and R1250GS have since been sold.)

 <!--
 To deal with his predisposition towards death, Alin has been doing several things: